Edward28912/Design-Verification-Journey/README.md

-This is a small list of Verilog modules + testbenches I have learnt so far.
+- Small list of modules I have designed using Verilog + their corresponding testbenches.
+- Small list of verification environments I have created using SystemVerilog.